Last Updated on

 Discord is an instant messaging app that allows you to talk to people within channels known as servers.
 In these servers, while you are more than welcome to type, many choose to use voice chat as well as video chat, both require a microphone.

-A quiet microphone can be a cause of a few different things, you may need a new microphone, your settings may be off kilter.
+So you are looking to make your mic loud on Discord.
+Well, a quiet microphone can be a cause of a few different things, you may need a new microphone, or your settings may be off-kilter.
 Read our guide to find out how to fix potential issues.

-You may haven’t noticed the mic settings among the other settings of Discord.
+You may have not noticed the mic settings among the other settings of Discord.
 This could be why your mic is quiet.

 Right next to your profile icon you should be able to see a small cog that is the general settings for Discord, there are many settings within here worth looking at but today we are interested in the ‘Voice and Video’ settings.